 In Industry 4.0, companies with collaborative supply chains can benefit from the cloud in a variety of ways.
 Management can take a more proactive approach due to the real-time visibility of centralized information by multiple parties along the supply chain.
 By nimbly addressing changes or problems when they arise, organizations can ensure efficiency and reduce recurrence risks.

 A whopping 85% of manufacturers have adopted cloud computing as one of the top five Industry 4.0 technologies.
-In a study conducted by Intel and Oracle, 60% of managers of medium to large global manufacturing companies believe that cloud infrastructure is a necessity to unlock the potential of Industry 4.0.
+In a study conducted by Intel and Oracle, 60% of managers of medium to large global manufacturing companies believe that managed cloud hosting is a necessity to unlock the potential of Industry 4.0.

 In Industry 4.0, cloud computing is integral to every other technology.
 Cloud computing infrastructure also manages other technologies that vary by industry.
 Autonomous vehicles and assembly lines are increasingly dependent on robotics and machine learning (ML).